openturns/otlm/python/doc/developer_guide/architecture/architecture.rst

 * *Singular Value Decomposition*: algorithm currently uses a QR-decomposition of input sample.
   By using a singular value decomposition, maybe some post-processing computations (like leverages) could be easier to compute.
+* *Tensorization*: This module adds the :class:`~otlmr.MonomialFactory` class to help creating basis of monomials.
+OpenTURNS implements polynomial tensorization for orthogonal basis.
+For this reason, :class:`~otlmr.MonomialFactory` inherits from :class:`~openturns.OrthogonalUniVariatePolynomialFactory`.
+But this is wrong, since monomials do not form an orthogonal basis; polynomial tensorization should be modified to also generate non-orthogonal basis.
 * Instead of optimal trend coefficients, maybe we could return their law.